PedroRennaMoore/chat-client/README.md

-this project is hosted on: https://chat-pedromoore.web.app/
+this project is hosted in: https://chat-pedromoore.web.app/

 test accounts:
 pedro@gmail.com / 12345